jnalanko/HKS/README.md

   -i, --index <INDEX>          Path to the existing base index file -o, --output <OUTPUT>        Output filename for the new feature set file
+      --forward-only           Do not add reverse complemented k-mers --variable-k-support     Enable support for all k-mer lengths with k <= s in queries.
+Can not be used if feature priorities are given (--feature-priorities).
+This option requires that the base index has a dummy node representative for each prefix of the start of a sequence, otherwise the construction will crash with an error.
+Only use this if you are sure you know what you are doing.
-      --forward-only           Do not add reverse complemented k-mers -t, --n-threads <N_THREADS>  Number of parallel threads [default: 4] -h, --help                   Print help
+  -t, --n-threads <N_THREADS>  Number of parallel threads [default: 4] -h, --help                   Print help